Ukraine steps up attacks – suggesting its counteroffensive is kicking into gear

 Ukraine steps up attacks across frontline – suggesting its counteroffensive is kicking into gear

-Kyiv plays coy about start of push to reclaim its territory from Russia, but denies Moscow’s claims to have repelled assaults
+Kyiv plays coy about start of push to retake its territory from Russia, but denies Moscow’s claims to have repelled assaults

-Ukraine has launched attacks at a number of points across the frontline with Russian forces – suggesting that its long-waited counteroffensive is finally kicking into gear.
+Ukraine has launched attacks at a number of points across the frontline with Russian forces, suggesting that its long-awaited counteroffensive is finally kicking into gear.

-Officials in Kyiv were coy about the surge in military action, allowing the fog of war to cloud whether it marked the start of its push to reclaim land that Russia has occupied.
-Ukrainian deputy defence minister Hanna Maliar said that the nation's forces were “shifting to offensive actions” in some areas but sought to play them down as "local attacks".
-However, there is no denying the surge in military activity.
+Officials in Kyiv were coy about the surge in military action, allowing the fog of war to cloud whether it marked the start of a push to reclaim land that Russia has occupied.
+Ukraine’s deputy defence minister Hanna Maliar said that the country’s forces were “shifting to offensive actions” in some areas, but sought to play them down as “local attacks”.
+However, there is no denying the increase in military activity.

-Moscow seemed keen to suggest that it had repelled a "major offensive" at five points across the eastern region of Donetsk.
-Although its claims were undermined by other Russian sources and military bloggers, who suggested that Ukrainian forces had made advances around the city of Bakhmut in northern Donetsk and villages in the west of the region.
+Moscow seemed keen to suggest that it had repelled a “major offensive” at five points across the eastern region of Donetsk.
+However, its claims were undermined by other Russian sources and military bloggers, who suggested that Ukrainian forces had made advances around the city of Bakhmut in northern Donetsk and villages in the west of the region.

-Ukrainian officials dismissed claims from Russia's Defence Ministry that it had killed hundreds of Ukrainian troops as well as destroyed a number of military vehicles around Donetsk as fanciful.
-The statement from the ministry said that Kyiv's “goal was to break through our defences in the most vulnerable, in its opinion, sector of the front."
-In response, a Ukrainian military spokesman said: "We do not have such information and we do not comment on any kind of fake."
+Ukrainian officials dismissed claims by Russia’s defence ministry that Russian forces had killed hundreds of Ukrainian troops and destroyed a number of military vehicles around Donetsk as fanciful.
+The statement from Moscow said that Kyiv’s “goal was to break through our defences in the most vulnerable, in its opinion, sector of the front”.
+In response, a Ukrainian military spokesperson said: “We do not have such information and we do not comment on any kind of fake.”

-Ms Maliar said Russian assertions about a Ukrainian counteroffensive were meant to distract attention from losses Moscow is taking around Bakhmut, the scene for some of the fiercest fighting of the war and a city the Russian Wagner mercenary group claimed to have taken control of last month before handing their positions to Russian troops.
-Ms Maliar said that Bakhmut was the "epicentre of hostilities" while the commander of Ukraine's ground forces, Oleksandr Syrskyi, said Kyiv's forces were moving forward" in the area The head of Wagner, Yevgeny Prigozhin, said Ukrainian forces had retaken part of the settlement of Berkhivka north of the city, calling it a "disgrace" and claiming that Russian "troops are quietly running away",
+Ms Maliar said Moscow’s assertions about a Ukrainian counteroffensive were meant to distract attention from the losses Russia is taking around Bakhmut – a city that has seen some of the fiercest fighting of the war so far, and one that the Wagner mercenary group claimed to have taken control of last month before handing its positions to Russian troops.

+Ms Maliar said Bakhmut was the “epicentre of hostilities”, while the commander of Ukraine’s ground forces, Oleksandr Syrskyi, said Kyiv’s forces were “moving forward” in the area.
+The head of Wagner, Yevgeny Prigozhin, said Ukrainian forces had retaken part of the settlement of Berkhivka north of the city, calling it a “disgrace” and claiming that Russian “troops are quietly running away”.

-Alexander Khodakovsky, the head of a pro-Russian militia in Donetsk, said that Ukraine had made advances in western Donetsk and that German-made Leopard 2 tanks had been spotted on the battlefield – suggesting that Nato-trained troops had also joined the fray.
+Alexander Khodakovsky, the head of a pro-Russian militia in Donetsk, said Ukraine had made advances in western Donetsk and that German-made Leopard 2 tanks had been spotted on the battlefield – suggesting that Nato-trained troops had also joined the fray.

 “The situation in Novodonetskoye and to the left of Veliko Novosilka is difficult – the enemy, pushing at our weak spots, is increasing his efforts.
 For the first time in our tactical area we have seen Leopards,” he wrote on Telegram.